-Look here for announcements regarding SPICE data and software.
+Click here for announcements regarding SPICE data, software and training.

-NASA's Navigation and Ancillary Information Facility (NAIF) offers NASA flight projects and NASA funded researchers a space geometry information system named "SPICE" to assist scientists in planning and interpreting scientific observations from space-based instruments aboard robotic spacecraft.
+NASA's Navigation and Ancillary Information Facility (NAIF) offers NASA flight projects and NASA funded researchers an observation geometry information system named "SPICE" to assist scientists in planning and interpreting scientific observations from space-based instruments aboard robotic planetary spacecraft.
 SPICE is also widely used in engineering tasks associated with these missions.

-The SPICE system is also offered to space scientists and engineers around the globe, subject to the
+The SPICE system is also available to space scientists and engineers around the globe, subject to the

 provisions explained on the Support and Rules web pages.
 SPICE may also be used outside of the planetary science discipline, subject to those same provisions.